-The University of Tulsa College of Law believes our obligation to students extends beyond the JD degree.
+The University of Tulsa College of Law believes its obligation to students extends beyond the JD degree.
 We recognize the final hurdle that must be completed before one can become a practicing lawyer is passing a bar examination.
 Although most law programs give students the substantive knowledge they need to be a lawyer, they do not teach them how to prepare for the bar examination.
 The bar examination, like other comprehensive and concentrated licensing exams, requires endurance, discipline, and training.

-- Legal reading and auditory skills
+- Legal reading and comprehension skills

 - Issue identification

 - Separating relevant facts from distractor facts based upon the call of the question

 - Clearly articulating a specific rule of law

 - Critically analyzing and applying relevant law to relevant facts

 - Drawing and clearly stating the correct conclusion

 - Techniques for avoiding the common pitfalls in answering multiple choice questions